jaclu/tmux-mouse-swipe/README.md

 Right click and swipe left or right in any pane to switch window in that direction

+## Purpose

+When you are at the keyboard obviously a key sequence is both faster and more natural to switch windows.
+I use this tool mostly to just getting a quick overview when having the terminal on a side screen, in such cases mouse swiping is handy.

 ## Installation

 Compatability: tmux version 3.0 or higher